Taylor Land Co. office in Acton.

 The building was located 32003 Crown Valley Road (formerly called Forth Street), at the northwest corner of

-Crown Valley and Smith Street — the former location of the Acton Hotel, which burned down in 1945.
+Crown Valley and Smith Avenue — the former location of the Acton Hotel, which burned down in 1945.

 According to Acton historian Bob Buechner, the Taylor family lived at 31255 Aliso Canyon Road.